-Project management practice is essential to follow a defined a process in initiating, planning, executing, monitoring and controlling the project activities which meets the customer requirements and commitments as promised by the service provider.
+Project management practice is essential to follow a defined process in initiating, planning, executing, monitoring, and controlling the project activities which meet the customer requirements and commitments as promised by the service provider.

 Below are some more detailed points elaborating the importance of project management: